-As we look ahead into 2018, the team at Adobe Stock has been tracking the visual conversation around the world — from shows and galleries, to brand campaigns, and our own stock collection — to put together a list of the biggest visual trends to watch in the coming year.
+With 2018 just around the corner, the team at Adobe Stock is looking ahead.
+We’ve been tracking the visual conversation around the world, from shows and galleries, to brand campaigns, and our own stock collection, to put together a list of the biggest visual trends to watch in the coming year.

 Here’s a first peek at the trends we predict for 2018:

 Unsettled moments always leave their mark on the art world.
-“We’re living in a time when there’s so much uncertainty — so much is in flux.
+“We’re living in a time when there’s so much uncertainty, so much is in flux.
 Many people are becoming politically active, but there’s also a type of creativity that envisions escape,” explains Brenda.
-“We’re seeing idealized, alternate worlds — they’re lush, tropical, almost utopic.
-There’s a reverence for the natural world, but with an intensity — an almost psychedelic twist.
+“We’re seeing idealised, alternate worlds—they’re lush, tropical, almost utopic.
+There’s a reverence for the natural world, but with an intensity, an almost psychedelic twist.
 These artists are asking us to consider what is beautiful, and what is alive.”
 As we dive into this trend, we’ll talk to the artists creating fantasy worlds of eccentric textures and hyper-sensorial experiences, blending nature and the human imagination.

 In uncertain times, we look to the past for grounding and meaning.
 We’re watching as a growing group of artists and brands draw inspiration from classic art, work to preserve and celebrate what’s precious from the past, and build bridges between old-world techniques and new world technologies.
 We’ll talk to artists about the renewed interest in history as inspiration, and how they combine old and new to join this cultural conversation.